Rare Bookstores

 • Very Good allows for some wear but it must be minor and notation should be made.

-• Good means that there may be some small tears or wear, but all of the pages are intact.
-The seller must make a note of the exact damage.
+• Good means that there may be some small tears or wear but all of the pages are intact.
+The seller must make note of the exact damage.

 • Fair is used when a book has all of its pages but is worn and may lack end pages.
 Damage will be noted in the description.